 How It Works

 No app to install.
 No account.
 No reading required.
 Works on any smartphone in any language.
-100% ADA compliant by design.
+Built as an auxiliary aid for ADA effective communication.

 Step 01